rockyjvec/SpaceJS/README.md

 * Since the javascript interpreter is a state machine, the programmable blocks can be throttled at the statement level.
 This means that a javascript application can go into an infinite loop and/or run forever and never cause complexity errors or slow down the server.
 * The "throttle" prevents more then a set amount of statements from getting executed across ALL programmable blocks.
 So having 20 programmable blocks should not slow down the server.
 Instead, each programmable block will run slower.
-* Since the interpreted code executes in a sandbox, it is much safer.
+* Since the interpreted code executes in a sandbox, it should be much safer.

 ## API